J. Harrison Ghee

 J. Harrison Ghee (born June 16, 1989) is an American actor, singer, and dancer, best known for their work on Broadway.
 They (Note: Ghee uses she/her, he/him, and they/them pronouns.
 This article uses they/them for consistency.) first received recognition for their performance as Lola in Kinky Boots.

 In December 2022, they originated the role of Jerry/Daphne in Some Like It Hot, a stage musical based on the 1959 film of the same name.
 They won the 2023 Tony Award for Best Actor in a Musical at the 76th Tony Awards for their performance, and with Alex Newell became the first openly nonbinary actors to be nominated for and to win a Tony Award.
 In 2024, they won the Grammy Award for Best Musical Theater Album at the 66th Annual Grammy Awards.

-They originated the role of Andre Mayem in the musical Mrs. Doubtfire, a role they also played in the 5th Avenue Theatre in 2019.
+They originated the role of Andre Mayem in the musical Mrs. Doubtfire on Broadway, a role they also played in the 5th Avenue Theatre in 2019.